 How to Use the Spreadsheet

-- Open: Use Excel, Google Sheets, or LibreOffice Calc—it’s compatible!
+- Open: Use Excel, Google Sheets, or LibreOffice Calc.

 - Set Extra Payment: Specify your monthly extra payment.

-- View Plans: Check “Snowball” and “Avalanche” tabs for prioritized debt order, payoff dates, and interest paid.
+- View Plans: Check “Snowball” and “Avalanche” tabs for order, dates, and interest paid.

 - Choose Method: Pick based on comparison and motivation style.

-- Track Progress: Update balances monthly to see debts shrink.
+- Track Progress: Update balances monthly to see accounts shrink.

-- Use Colors: Watch debts turn yellow, then green, as you progress.
+- Use Colors: Watch targets turn yellow, then green, as you progress.

 The Power of Visual Tracking and Motivation

-Why is our spreadsheet so effective?
-Because visual progress fuels motivation!
-With this tool, you can watch your debts shrink in real-time.
+Why is our spreadsheet effective?
+Because visual progress fuels motivation.
+Watch your balances shrink in real time.

 - Clarity: It shows exactly what to pay and when.